 Each job requires what we are going to refer to as a primary class and a subclass in order to be obtained.
 The primary class must be level 30 and the subclass must be level 15 in order to unlock a specific job.
 This of it as Fallout 4 leveling.
 For instance, a Paladin may require the player to have a Gladiator leveled up to 30 and a Conjurer leveled up to 15.
 This is just an educated guess, mind you, but it would make sense because Paladins in the Final Fantasy world are a mixture of tanks and healers.

-It’s important to remember that jobs are not required for your character and they are simply more specialized roles if you choose that you wish to unlock them.
+It’s important to remember that jobs are not required for your character and they are simply more specialized roles if you choose that you wish to unlock and make gil with them.
 If you make a character and you love your starting class, you can play that class all they way up to the level cap and you are not required to ever change.
 This system just gives more freedom to the player and lets them define how they wish to play through the game more.
 It could be great if FFXIV has a similar combat system as BnS and how they are being presented in this blade and soul guide.

 Now there is not a lot of specifics about these jobs that have been officially released, and the game is still currently under NDA, which is a non-disclosure agreement.
 So I can’t go into too many specifics on how these jobs are unlocked.
 I can however give you a general idea about all of these jobs right now and then later on, and once the NDA is lifted, give you a detailed breakdown.